Charles Tallent-Bateman: Career

 Bateman was educated at Pannal College in Harrogate, the Pension Morave and Cantonal College in Switzerland and Owens College, Manchester.
 He became a solicitor with a firm in Bedfordshire, and settled in Manchester in 1882.
-As a solicitor, his specialisation was in the study of private legal evidences, such as deeds, of which he was said to have compiled a large collection.
+As a solicitor, his specialisation was in the study of private legal evidence, such as deeds, of which he was said to have compiled a large collection.
 He was also an avid bibliophile and book collector.
 He became involved in the campaign to secure a public right of way over Kinder Scout in the Peak District and was instrumental in the formation of the "Peak District and Northern Counties' Footpaths Preservation Society" (later the Peak and Northern Footpaths Society) in 1894, serving as Chairman and later Honorary Solicitor.

 Bateman was a gifted literary recitor, teacher of elocution and also published papers on legal, literary, and artistic subjects.
-He was a Member of the Manchester Literary Club (from 1883) and served as its President and was a Member of the Manchester Association of Elocutionists also serving as President.
+He was a member of the Manchester Literary Club (from 1883) and served as its President.
+He was a member of the Manchester Association of Elocutionists, also serving as President.
 He was a Member of the Manchester Shakespeare Society, the Parliamentary Debating Societies of Manchester and Stretford, Manchester Grand Lodge of Freemasons, and was involved with the Manchester Young Men's Christian Association.
-He was a founder Member of the Lancashire and Cheshire Antiquarian Society (1883) serving as Council Member from 1886, President in 1916–17, Vice-President from 1917 and was elected an Honorary Member for his service to the society.
-He died at Chapel-en-le-Frith in Derbyshire in 1927 aged 74, leaving a widow and four daughters.
+He was a founder Member of the Lancashire and Cheshire Antiquarian Society (1883), serving as Council Member from 1886, President in 1916–17, Vice-President from 1917 and was elected an Honorary Member for his service to the society.
+He died at Chapel-en-le-Frith in Derbyshire in 1927, aged 74, leaving a widow and four daughters.